Pioneering Ayahuasca Healing Center in the Peruvian Amazon

 Setting And Safety

 The safety of our guests is paramount.
-We are constantly working to offer the safest container and most effective healing experience and have developed the most stringent health and safety protocols in the Amazon.
+We are constantly working to offer the safest container and most effective ayahuasca healing experience in the Amazon.
+We have developed the most stringent health and safety protocols available on any ayahuasca retreat in Peru.
 The Temple’s commitment to guests begins with in-depth medical and psychological screening during our booking procedure and continues after the retreat through our integration support.
 Guiding you safely through deep personal healing and growth is our priority, both in and out of ceremony.

 The Temple was founded on the philosophy that an atmosphere of genuine care and compassion provides the optimum conditions for healing.
 Over many years we have become well known for the sensitive style of our facilitation and the level of support offered to guests by our entire team.
 A compassionate healing environment is a sometimes overlooked component of what constitutes safety.
 The non-judgmental setting we provide allows guests to be vulnerable and open, both necessary states for deep healing, while undergoing their ayahuasca experience.